nspyre-org/nspyre/docs/install.rst

 streamlined installer is in development and will be released shortly.
 Updated documentation will follow.

+.. attention:

+   These installation instructions are only temporary.
+A new streamlined installer is in development and will be released shortly.
+Updated documentation will follow.

+.. important:

+   These installation instructions are only temporary.
+A new streamlined installer is in development and will be released shortly.
+Updated documentation will follow.

+.. note:

+   These installation instructions are only temporary.
+A new streamlined installer is in development and will be released shortly.
+Updated documentation will follow.

 The following should be run in a standard windows cmd line or equivalent (eg: https://cmder.net/)